 rect at the lowest layer and on top a red-filled

 mask element.
 The content of the mask is a single

 rect element, that is filled with a transparent-to-white gradient.
-As a result the pixels of the red rectangle inherit the alpha value (the transparency) of the mask content, and we see a green-to-left gradient as a result:
+As a result the pixels of the red rectangle inherit the alpha value (the transparency) of the mask content, and we see a green-to-red gradient as a result:

 There is a simple possibility to set the transparency for a whole element.
 It's the